Charixfox/HD120-Controller/README.md

 ##### Note 2:
 Phase Offset applies to some Sine-wave situations.
 The value for a given rate is always the same.
 Phase offset creates a 0-255 offset from the base value.
 This allows, for example, two fan LED sets to operate in reverse of each other at the same rate.

+##### Extra Note:
+Several interesting effects can be created with various values in the modes.
+Usually changing a value by a small amount has little effect, but some values can be dramatic.

 Changelog